 It is best to keep your images in the scenes directory for Maya.

-And keep a copy of your image in the Assets directory for Unity.
+Or keep images in the Assets directory for Unity.

 Hit 6 (shader display) to view the texture shaded on the model.

 File->Save your scene into your Unity Assets folder